WallarooLabs/wally/book/python/api.md

 ### Data

-Data is the object that is passed to a [Computation](#computation) and a [StateComputation](#statecomputation)'s method.
+Data is the object that is passed to a [Computation](#computation)'s and a [StateComputation](#statecomputation)'s method.
 It is a plain Python object and can be as simple or as complex as you would like it to be.

 It is important to ensure that data returned is always immutable or unique to avoid any unexpected behvaiour due to the asynchronous execution nature of Wallaroo.